Valborg1/4-code-quiz/README.md

 ## Code Quiz

-The code quiz is a simple game taht allows the user to experience the the functionality of DOM manipulation, a timer, and JSON.
+The code quiz is a simple game taht allows the user to experience the the functionality of DOM manipulation, a timer, and local storage.

 I added a start screen that gives instructions.
 The game timer only starts after the "Start Game" button is clicked: